 Response time: < 11 second for common use; < 20 seconds in average for probing a server

 As the software can pre-process the data, there is no constraint on the data's size or capacity.
 Because the probing of servers will be done sequentially, the total time for probing the list of servers can be significant.
 The probing is thus recommended to be conducted at the beginning of the day.
+It is estimated that the time for probing 100 servers will be 20 minutes.

 Error Handling and Extreme Conditions